 Taco Bell

-In the 1970s Taco Bell was bought by PepsiCo, and by the 1980s the chain had announced it would offer free soda refills.
-That made it the first eatery to declare an official bottomless beverage policy, according to some sources.
-Today, diners can refill fountain drinks an unlimited number of times while inside one of the chain’s outlets.
+In the 1970s, Taco Bell was bought by PepsiCo, and by the 1980s, the chain had announced it would offer free soda refills.
+That made it the first eatery to announce an official bottomless-beverage policy, according to some sources.
+Today, diners can refill fountain drinks as many times as they like at one of the chain’s outlets.
 Drive-through customers are not eligible for no-charge refills, and once dine-in customers leave, they forfeit the right to more.

 Chipotle

-People are always trying to come up with ways to get guacamole for free at Chipotle, but to no avail.
+People are always trying to find ways to get guacamole for free at Chipotle, but to no avail.
 One thing you can get for free at the burrito chain: soda refills.

 Starbucks

-This is a bit of a secret perk: If you join (for free) the Starbucks loyalty program, refills of hot coffee, iced coffee, or tea are free as long as you’re in the store.
+This is a bit of a secret perk: If you join the Starbucks loyalty program (for free), refills of hot coffee, iced coffee, or tea are free while you’re in the store.
 The loyalty card must be used to be eligible.
 To join the rewards program, pick up a Starbucks card in a store or download the Starbucks app, free for iPhone and Android.

 TGI Friday’s

 This casual, sit-down restaurant is generous with the freebies, especially for members of its loyalty program and social media followers.
 Fountain drinks are no exception: Expect free fill-ups for soft drinks, iced tea, and coffee throughout the meal.
-Sometimes TGI Fridays runs promotions for refills on other beverages, too, such as fruit slushes.
+Sometimes TGI Fridays runs promotions on refills of other beverages, such as fruit slushes.

 Buffalo Wild Wings